papagoa7/WD-Seatwork-3/readme.md

 - 5 different animated headers
 - 5 different animated footers

+Navigation:

+- In order to browse the headers, click the "Header" button.
+- In order to browse the footers, click the "Footers" button.

 Guiding Question:
 - What is the project
 - Whats the purpose